HOW AMERICA GATHERS · THANKSGIVING

 Strip away the masa and the chile and what a tamalada actually manufactures is memory.

-It is almost always run by a matriarch — an abuela with a wooden spoon she's used for forty years, sometimes a real heirloom, silver, with her own mother's name engraved on the handle.
-It is genuinely all-hands: women and men, the great-grandmother who can still spread masa faster than anyone and the kid making his first lumpy, overstuffed tamale that everybody will fight to not get.
-It is four generations in one kitchen, which is the only time of year some of them are all in one room — and the granddaughter who drove in from Austin is there partly for the tamales and mostly because the stories only get told around this table, and the people who carry them aren't getting any younger.
+It is almost always run by a matriarch, an abuela with a wooden spoon she has used for forty years, sometimes a real heirloom, silver, with her own mother's name engraved on the handle.
+It is all-hands: women and men, the great-grandmother who can still spread masa faster than anyone, and the kid making his first lumpy, overstuffed tamale that everybody will fight to not get.
+It is four generations in one kitchen, which is the only time of year some of them are all in one room.
+The granddaughter who drove in from Austin is there partly for the tamales and mostly because the stories only get told around this table, and the people who carry them are not getting any younger.

 The recipes live in hands, not books.
-The amounts are "until it looks right."
-And the tradition survives precisely because it cannot be done alone — it requires the gathering, by design.
+The amounts are “until it looks right.”
+And the tradition survives precisely because it cannot be done alone.
+It requires the gathering, by design.
 You physically cannot make three hundred tamales by yourself.
 You need the people.
-That's the genius the abuelas built in: a holiday food that forces the family back into one room and won't let them leave until the work — the joy — is done.
+That is the genius the abuelas built in: a holiday food that forces the family back into one room and will not let them leave until the work is done.
 Nobody remembers who folded the hundredth tamale.
 Everyone remembers who stood beside them while they did it.

 The making is the meal

-So while the rest of the country measures Thanksgiving by the moment everyone sits down, the Southwest measures it by the hours before — the popped cork, the music, the line of hands, the steam fogging the windows, the gritos getting louder as the trays fill up.
-By the time the tamales are actually steaming and the turkey's resting in its mole, the gathering has already happened.
+So while the rest of the country measures Thanksgiving by the moment everyone sits down, the Southwest measures it by the hours before: the popped cork, the music, the line of hands, the steam fogging the windows, the gritos getting louder as the trays fill up.
+By the time the tamales are actually steaming and the turkey is resting in its mole, the gathering has already happened.
 The meal is just the receipt.

 Gather Your People

 Run it like an assembly line, because it is one.
 A tamalada needs stations, not a chef.
 Soak the corn husks in warm water the night before until pliable.
-Make the masa — or buy it fresh from a molino or Latin market, which is what most families do — beaten with a little fat and broth until it's light and spreadable.
-Cook your fillings ahead: pork or turkey simmered tender and shredded into a deep-red chile sauce; beans for the vegetarians.
+Make the masa, or buy it fresh from a molino or Latin market the way most families do, beaten with a little fat and broth until it is light and spreadable.
+Cook your fillings ahead: pork or turkey simmered tender and shredded into a deep-red chile sauce, plus beans for the vegetarians.
 Then set the line: spread, fill, fold, stand.

-Steam, don't rush.
+Steam, do not rush.
 Tamales steam upright about an hour to ninety minutes.
-They're done when the masa pulls cleanly away from the husk — if it's still doughy, it goes back.
-Undercooked masa is the one true failure; give it the time.
+They are done when the masa pulls cleanly away from the husk, and if it is still doughy it goes back.
+Undercooked masa is the one true failure, so give it the time.

 The Thanksgiving move: turkey tamales.
-Pull the leftover bird, fold it into a chile or guajillo-cranberry mole, and you've turned Thursday's turkey into the filling for Saturday's tamalada.
+Pull the leftover bird, fold it into a chile or guajillo-cranberry mole, and Thursday's turkey becomes the filling for Saturday's tamalada.
 The holiday eats twice.

-Make it the gathering — there's no other way.
+Make it the gathering, because there is no other way.
 Assign stations, pour the first round before the first husk, put someone in charge of music, and give the kids the messy ones to fold.
 The lumpy tamales are part of the record.
 So is the chisme.
 Cook far more than you need and send everyone home with a dozen.

 Every table tells the story of the people around it.